comsechq/mercadolibre-net-sdk/README.md

 Read more about [authenticating requests](https://global-selling.mercadolibre.com/devsite/authentication-and-authorization-global-selling) on the official API docs.

-A retry interceptor will automatically refresh the token when it's expired.
+A handle result policy will automatically refresh the token when it's expired.

+## Do I always need to include the ```access_token``` as a parameter?

+Yes.
+From April 2021 onwawrds, every request API will need an `Authorization` HTTP header.

 ## Making GET calls